mdn/content/files/en-us/web/api/htmlimageelement/decode/index.md

 The **`decode()`**
 method of the {{domxref("HTMLImageElement")}} interface returns a
-{{jsxref("Promise")}} that resolves when the image is decoded and it is safe to append the image to the DOM.
+{{jsxref("Promise")}} that resolves once the image is decoded and it is safe to append it to the DOM.

 This can be used to initiate loading of the image prior to attaching it to an element in the DOM (or adding it to the DOM as a new element), so